org-emotion-researcher/DeepFace-Demonstration/README.md

     ```bash
     python main.py analysis --frame_step 1000
     ```
-    This analyzes every 1000th frame of each video.
+    This analyses every 1000th frame of each video.

 - **Tips for Preliminary Testing**:
   - Start with a high `frame_step` value (e.g., 1000) to estimate processing time.
   - Videos typically have 30 frames per second.
 Multiply the video length (in seconds) by 30 to determine the total number of frames.
 Then you can estimate the time differences.
   - Generally, due to large setup times, the increases in time are not linear.
 An increase from only analysing every 1000th frame vs only every frame was approximately 100 times longer.

-- To analyze every frame, run:
+- To analyse every frame, run:
   ```bash
   python main.py analysis
   ```
-- This has been done for the visualised_example_analysis to have the most fine-grained analysis possible where the emotion of every single frame of the videos in the videos_to_analyse folder are analysed.
+- This has been done for the visualised_example_analysis.mp4 to have the most fine-grained analysis possible where the emotion of every single frame of the videos in the videos_to_analyse folder are analysed.

 #### Output of the Analysis:
 - One **CSV file** per video containing the analysis results.
 - One **Excel file** per video containing the same data.
-- A **combined CSV/Excel file** aggregating results from all analyzed videos.
+- A **combined CSV/Excel file** aggregating results from all analysed videos.

-### Run the Visualization
+### Run the Visualisation
-- After completing the analysis, generate visualizations using:
+- After completing the analysis, generate visualisations using:
   ```bash
   python main.py visualisation
   ```